 Before I can register he’s drawn a knife, he’s got one pressed against my throat.
 “Answer me.”
 He grabs the back of my head with his other hand, making sure I can’t slip away.
 I try not to gulp but I can’t help it.

 “Earth.
 San Francisco.”
 With each word, the blade cuts a little deeper into my neck.

 He stares hard, then abruptly lets go.
 I stumble back and dab my throat, gaping dumbly at my bloody fingers.

 “You are not a threat—that much is clear.”
 He slides his knife into a sheath on his buckle-coated chest.
 There are several others like it in a diagonal line, going from his right shoulder to his left hip.
 “May light find you in dark places.”
 He brushes past me and starts walking.

 “Two faires east of Jynewind Township.”
-He gives me a brief once-over.
+He gives me a sideways once-over.
 “I’ve never heard of ‘Earth.’
 Or ‘San Francisco,’ for that matter.”

 I’m in another dimension.
 My mouth drops open.

 “It’s what?”
 His gaze turns suspicious.
 “Hasten your tongue.”